Emmotes/ic_spoilers/docs/skylla.md

     "id": 2476,
     "flavour_text": "",
     "description": {
         "desc": "Whenever an enemy that is debuffed by Faerie Fire is defeated, Skylla gains a Shimmer stack.
-Skylla increases the effect of Whispers of Baba Yaga by 100% for each Shimmer stack she has, stacking additively.
+Skylla increases the effect of Whispers of Baba Yaga by $(not_buffed amount)% for each Shimmer stack she has, stacking additively.
 Shimmer stacks persist for the entire adventure and reset when you complete it."
     },
     "effect_keys": [
         {
-            "effect_string": "do_nothing"
+            "effect_string": "buff_upgrade,100,17845,1",
+            "off_when_benched": true,
+            "stacks_on_trigger": "monster_killed_with_effect_key,skylla_faerie_fire",
+            "stacks_multiply": false,
+            "stack_title": "Shimmer Stacks",
+            "show_stacks": true,
+            "show_bonus": true
         }
     ],
     "requirements": "",
-    "graphic_id": 0,
+    "graphic_id": 27669,
-    "large_graphic_id": 0,
+    "large_graphic_id": 27664,
     "properties": {
         "is_formation_ability": true,
         "owner_use_outgoing_description": true,